 - Western Digital WDS100T2B0C – Whopping Fast NVME SSD – 2400 MB/s

-1. Toshiba MG07ACA14TE – Expensive, Reliable Data Center Drive
+1. Toshiba MG07ACA14TE – Reliable Internal Hard Drive

 One of the most reliable hard disk currently rated.
 Data center grade reliability.

-2. WD Black – Premium, High performance and Cache
+2. WD Black – For Creative Professionals and Enthusiasts

 A premium 7200 RPM desktop grade hard disk.
 Mostly used by gamers and high performance users.